Maine Sea Kayaking Trips

 The above Mothership Kayaking Expeditions are scheduled on Tuesdays in conjunction with Puffin Boat Trips and Lighthouse Boat Trips - see boat schedule.

 Marshall Island Day Trip

 Marshall Island is located in Jericho Bay, south of Swans Island.
 Paddle out on a day long adventure to the largest undeveloped and uninhabited island on the East Coast owned and maintained by the Maine Coast Heritage Trust.
 This 985 acre island is a recreational haven that draws nature lovers, outdoor enthusiasts, picnickers and boaters from all over.
 It has 7 miles of rocky shore line with two beautiful beaches as well as 10 miles of hiking trails through the island's extensive forests.
-There will be a MCHT steward to meet you and guide you around the island if you so choose.

 Guided Trips: includes kayak rental, boat ride and guide

 Unguided Trips: includes kayak rental and boat ride